fairDataSociety/fairos-client-examples/README.md

 ### Requests & Responses

 FairOS websocket communication relies on request-response model.
-After a successful connection is made, we can send an event request with their required payload and expect an event response with associated payload.
+After a successful connection is made, we can send an event request with its required payload and expect an event response with associated payload.

 > **_NOTE:_** we can relate each event with a REST api and refer to that request and response body from the OpenAPI Specification

-Here is how an event request body should look like
+Here is how an event request should look like
 ```
 {
-    "event": "/user/signup"
+    "event": "/user/signup",
     "params": {
         "user_name": "brand_new_user",
         "password": "VerySecretPassword"